matthias-reis/carda-gatsby/content/articles/2024/03/slow-reels-everyday-exotic-en.md

 languageLink: /2024/03/slow-reels-everyday-exotic/
 ---

 **On March 20th, an exciting album by two well-known ambient and experimental artists will be hitting the scene, which I'm sure you'll look forward to.
 It will be released in the quiet details series.
-James Murray and Ian Hawgood delivered nine outstanding tracks under the name Slow Reels.
+James Murray and Ian Hawgood are about to delivere nine outstanding tracks under the name Slow Reels.
 "Everyday Exotic" has the power to carry you to a distant island where the omnipresent tsunami of war news, stress, anger, and pollution doesn't exist.**

 The record sounds like something from a peaceful parallel universe, free from poisoning, fear, and catastrophe.
 I think this is precisely what many people dream of in our current epoch.
 It provides a peaceful place to retreat to when impressions become too much.
 It is meditative, resonant, relaxed, and simultaneously thought-provoking—in a clear and refreshing way.